projet-info-2A-ensai-grp4/MagicSearch-2A/README.md

 ### Linux

 You will find in `src/utils/automatic_setup` a convenient shell script.
-In order to have a flawless installation, remember to install Gum, Python and Postgresql.Then :
+In order to have a flawless installation, remember to install [**Gum**](https://github.com/charmbracelet/gum), Python and Postgresql.Then :
 1. `cd src/utils/automatic_setup` in the root directory of our project
 2. Make the script executable `chmod +x setup.sh`
 3. Launch it!